SUNY Potsdam’s Restart Plan for Fall 2020 has been approved.

 - The Student Mailroom can be accessed via the Sisson Hall entrance at the Barrington Student Union building connection.
 The Mailroom will be open on Mondays, Wednesdays and Fridays, from 10 a.m. to 3 p.m. (closed between 12 and 12:30 p.m.).

-- If a student chooses not to return to campus this semester and will also not be returning in the fall, they should return their mail key to the mailroom.
+- If a student chose not to return to campus in Spring 2020 and will also not be returning in the fall, they should return their mail key to the mailroom.
 All mail will be forwarded to a student’s permanent address unless otherwise indicated.
 Please note that UPS, FedEx and DHL deliveries cannot be forwarded, per their company policies.

-- Due to the ongoing concerns about the spread of the coronavirus and the guidelines limiting non-essential travel, Bear Shuttle service has been temporarily suspended, until further notice.
+- Due to concerns about the spread of the coronavirus and the guidelines limiting non-essential travel, Bear Shuttle service was temporarily suspended this spring.

 - St. Lawrence County Public Transit is offering SUNY Potsdam students alternate transportation during business hours from Monday through Friday, between 9 a.m. and 5 p.m.

 - Transportation is limited to trips in the following categories: Medical appointments, employment, pharmacy or food sources.
 To request a ride, fill out this form.
 Note: Riders can only go 1 person per vehicle due to social distancing – friends cannot share rides.

-- Prior to your ride, you are expected to wash your hands, per CDC guidelines.
+- Face coverings are required.
+Prior to your ride, you are expected to wash your hands, per CDC guidelines.
 Drivers also following a handwashing protocol and the vehicles are disinfected regularly.

 - If you are unable to leave campus but would like to arrange for pick-up/delivery of your prepurchased food or pharmacy items, call (315) 386-2600.
 Items must be paid for in advance.

 SUNY Potsdam has canceled all College-sponsored international travel courses and short-term programs, effective through December 31, 2020.

 - The U.S. Department of State has a level 4 global health advisory in place, advising all U.S. citizens to reconsider travel abroad, due to the global impact of COVID-19.
 Additionally, the U.S. Centers for Disease Control and Prevention (CDC) have a Level 3 Warning in place.